Famous for its medicinal properties, Ghrit Kumari is a popular plant in India. Have a look at the Best Ways to Care for Aloe Vera at Home.

 Learn what Aloe is called in different Indian languages here

 2. Sunlight Exposure

 Aloe vera appreciates 4-6 hours of full sunlight to thrive happily.
-Its color also intensifies in the full sun exposure.
-A southern or western facing window at home is a great spot to keep it.
+Its color also intensifies the full sun exposure.
+A southern or west-facing window at home is a great spot to keep it.

 Note: Avoid taking the plant directly from shade to full sunlight.
 Slowly acclimate it to the light change, as sudden sun exposure may burn its leaves.